connervieira/Predator/README.md

 ### Multipurpose

 Predator is deliberately designed to be multipurpose.
 It can operate both as an analysis tool for pre-recorded video, as well as a real-time monitoring program.
+Predator can even act as a standalone dashcam when license plate reading is unnecessary.

 ### Customizable